Officials implicated by the anti-corruption campaign in China (2012–2017)

 Over one hundred officials of provincial-ministerial level and above have been implicated by the anti-corruption campaign in China, which began after the 18th National Congress of the Chinese Communist Party in 2012.
 The number of officials implicated below the provincial level are much higher.
-The tables on this list includes only officials for which a case has been initiated by the Central Commission for Discipline Inspection.
+The tables on this list includes only officials for which a case has been initiated by the Central Commission for Discipline Inspection of the Chinese Communist Party (CCP).